albumentations-team/albumentations/CONTRIBUTING.md

 * The main source code is located in the `albumentations/` directory.
 * Tests are located in the `tests/` directory.
 Every pull request should include tests for new features or bug fixes.
-* Documentation can be found in the docs/ directory.
-Contributions to improve or expand the documentation are always welcome.

 ## How to Contribute